lingtalfi/umail/README.md

 By default, the FileTemplateLoader will try to find a template file in the "mails" directory at the root of the application.
-With FileTemplateLoader,yYou can have a template for both html and/or plain versions.
+With FileTemplateLoader,you can have a template for both html and/or plain versions.

 A template file ending with ".html" will be a template for the html version, while a template ending with ".txt" will be a template for the plain text version.